esradem/portfolio/readme.md

 - Kaggle API Token
 * Azure Subscription
 + Azure Data Lake Storage
-+ Azure Data Factory and Synapse Analysis workspace
++ Azure Data Factory Studio and Synapse Analysis workspace
 * Power BI Desktop
 ## Setup
 First inside the Azure CLI you need to connect Kaggle and pull the dataset.
 If you want quicker way you can: